rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>The posthumous works of Robert Hooke</CITE>

 >Example:
-><CITE>Monsieur Bossu's treatise of the epick poem</CITE>

->Example:
-><CITE>M. Tullii Ciceronis de officiis libri tres</CITE>

->Example:
 ><CITE>Brown's industrial gazetteer and hand-book of the Atchison, Topeka & Santa Fe R.R.</CITE>

->Example:
-><CITE>Number ... of A picture of the times, to be continued weekly, in a series of letters, addressed to the people of England</CITE>

->Example:
-><CITE>drawn, engraved & published by W. Birch, Springland near Bristol, Pennsylva.</CITE>
->(*Comment*: “& published” is grammatically inseparable.
-The phrase is transcribed in a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/))

 <a name="0.4.92.2">0.4.92.2</a> **Still images**.
 Consider layout, color, size, and other graphic factors to determine whether text is visually inseparable.

->Example:
-><CITE>Portrait of an Irish chief, drawn from life at Wexford</CITE>
->(*Comment*: Size and location of lettering on material visually indicate that “drawn from life at Wexford” is part of a satiric title and not a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/)

 ### 0.4.94 Order and transposition